-The TLA's Aboriginal Affairs com-I mittee sought ways to assist TLA members in building and enhancing relationships between the membership and First Nations communities.
-Through a strategic plan carried out by the Committee, it was identified that there is a gap between what First Nations communities were obtaining in terms of new forest tenure licensees and their capacity to undertake operational activities with the licence, specifically, undertaking harvesting, marketing and management of the licence through an agreement with a third party.
-There is a juxtaposition between generating the economic opportunity from the tenure and the many potential liabilities that are associated with owning and managing a licence.
-The following draft working document serves as a source of information for consideration when creating a working agreement to carry out activities associated with First Nations licence.
-TLA members are invited to provide their comments and input.
+The TLA's Aboriginal Affairs committee sought ways to assist TLA members in building and enhancing relationships between the membership and First Nations communities.
+Through a strategic plan carried out by the Committee, it was identified that there is a gap between what First Nations communities were obtaining in terms of new forest tenure licensees and their capacity to undertake operational activities with the license, specifically, undertaking harvesting, marketing and management of the license through an agreement with a third party.
+There is a juxtaposition between generating the economic opportunity from the tenure and the many potential liabilities that are associated with owning and managing a license.
+The following serves as a source of information for consideration when creating a working agreement to carry out activities associated with First Nations license.

-When reviewing the below list of topics, ask who is responsible, who is accountable, and who will manage?
+When reviewing the below list of topics, consider who is responsible, who is accountable, and who will manage?